A holiday in the French city of Paris can’t be complete without a visit to Louvre Museum. After all, it is the World’s most famous art museum.

-This first museum of its kind in the Middle East is the result of a 30-year partnership between the city of Abu Dhabi and the French government.
+This first museum of its kind in the Middle East is the result of a 30-year partnership between Abu Dhabi and the French government.

-Leonardo da Vinci’s Mona Lisa is the most famous pieces of art in the Louvre Museum.
+Leonardo da Vinci’s Mona Lisa is the most famous piece of art in the Louvre Museum.

-So much so that Mona Lisa has her own bodyguards and is protected by bulletproof glass.
+So much so that Mona Lisa is displayed in bulletproof glass and has her own set of bodyguards.

-The second ghost is that of a man who when alive was called ‘Jack the Skinner.’
+The first is an Egyptian mummy called Belphegor, and the second is that of a man who, when alive, was named ‘Jack the Skinner.’

 Feeling cheated, the butcher rose from the dead and cursed the French royals who lived in the Louvre.

-Today we all accept the glass pyramid as part of the Louvre Museum.
-Not long back, it was seen as out of place.
+Today we all accept the glass pyramid as part of the Louvre Museum, but nobody wanted it built earlier.

-In fact, even the glass pyramid’s architect IM Pei was seen out of place.
+Nobody liked the glass pyramid’s architect IM Pei as well.

-The Chinese-American architect was seen as being insufficiently French to be working on such a treasured Parisian landmark.
+The French thought the Chinese-American architect was insufficiently French to be working on such a treasured Parisian landmark.